 Porto is best known for its namesake fortified wine, but it won the title of Europe’s Capital of Culture in 2001 because there’s much more to this historic port city.
 In fact, I think Porto should be a vital part of any visit to Portugal.

 Located at the mouth of the Douro River, this has long been one of Portugal’s most important ports.
-Because it wasn’t hit by the earthquake that devastated Lisbon in 1755, Porto’s grey, granite buildings have been both well preserved and well used, lending the city a sort of dilapidated grandeur.
+Because it wasn’t hit by the earthquake that devastated Lisbon in 1755, Porto’s gray, granite buildings have been both well preserved and well used, lending the city a sort of dilapidated grandeur.